Undergraduate Scholarship & Research Opportunities

 Undergraduate research students who join my group participate as part of an interdisciplinary team along side graduate students and postdocs on a variety of research projects at the boundaries of chemistry, geochemistry, planetary science, and astrobiology.
 Descriptions of current research projects can be found at: http://planetary.chem.tufts.edu/research.html.

 I usually accept 1-2 undergrads per year via Chem 81/82 or the appropriate research credit in their respective department.
-Prerequisite: Quantitative Analysis (Chem 42 or 43), and junior/senior class standing.
+Prerequisite: Quantitative Analysis (Chem 42), and junior/senior class standing.
 A two-semester commitment is required.

 Undergraduate students in my group will work closely with graduate students; post doctoral research associates; and the principal investigator.
 Our group is involved in a multi-disciplinary research effort utilizing the techniques of synthetic organic chemistry, cell biology, biophysics, materials science and recombinant DNA technology to develop novel methods for the rational design and construction of artificial proteins, novel therapeutics, cellular imaging reagents.
 Research projects in the laboratory deal with various aspects of peptide architecture, protein folding and stability, the origin of life, catalyst design, in vitro models for infection and disease, mammalian cell-surface engineering, glycobiology and nanochemistry.
 There is no imposed course requirement, but a strong background in organic chemistry and/or biochemistry is required.